MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

 # Tutorial: Real-time Analytics

 Real-time Analytics is a portfolio of capabilities that provides an end-to-end analytics solution across Trident experiences.
-It supplies high velocity, low latency data analysis, and is optimized for time-series data, including automatic partitioning and indexing of any data format and structure,such as structured data, semi-structures (JSON) and free text.
+It supplies high velocity, low latency data analysis, and is optimized for time-series data, including automatic partitioning and indexing of any data format and structure,such as structured data, semi-structured data (JSON), and free text.

 Real-time Analytics delivers with high performance when it comes to your increasing data.
 It accommodates datasets both as small as a few gigabytes or as large as a number of petabytes, and allows you to explore data from different sources and a variety of data formats.